richard1912/PasteParty/README.md

 - ✅ **Copy pastes** - Copy any content back to your clipboard (say, from another device)
 - ✅ **Delete pastes** - Remove individual pastes or delete all at once
 - ✅ **Random theme cycler** - Click the 🎨 button in the top right corner to randomly change the background color theme
 - ✅ **Local network access** - Access from any device on your local network.
-Docker setup automatically handles firewall configuration!
 - ✅ **Android Companion App** - Share text and images directly from your Android device to PasteParty via the Android share menu

 ## Installation

-PasteParty runs on Docker Desktop for easy setup and automatic firewall configuration:
+PasteParty runs on Docker Desktop for easy setup:

 1. **Install Docker Desktop** (if not already installed)
    - Download from https://www.docker.com/products/docker-desktop
-   - Docker automatically handles Windows Firewall rules - no additional configuration needed!

 2. **Start PasteParty**
    ```bash